 Love Lobia Chaat?
 Try these healthy salad recipes:

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.

 - 2 Cup dry lobia beans (black-eyed beans)

 - 1/2 Cup chopped onion

 - Juice of one lemon

 - 1/4 Cup roasted peanuts

 - Salt to taste

-- If there is too much liquid transfer the beans to a bowl and remove the excess liquid.
+- If there is too much liquid in the boiled beans, transfer them to a metal colander, and remove the excess liquid.

-Allow the beans to cool down a bit before adding the vegetables and coriander so that the crunch and freshness of vegetables remain intact.
+- Allow the beans to cool down completely before adding the vegetables and coriander so that the crunch and freshness of vegetables remain intact.